INCF/neurohdf/doc/source/hierarchy.rst

     myfile.attrs["collaborators"] = "The collaborators related to the creation of the dataset" myfile.attrs["references"] = "Citation or URL reference for this dataset"

+Potentially, XML documents can be integrated into NeuroHDF when storing them as a one-dimensional byte-array.
+Software libraries would be required to parse and update metadata stored in such a way.

 In NeuroHDF, two classes of datasets are defined: a) spatio-temporal datasets mapped to a spatial reference system, and b) generic datasets with data schema as metadata.